k0T0z/gsoc24-blog/_posts/2024-07-01-google-summer-of-code-2024-week-6-the-rush-summer.markdown

 ## ``VisualShader`` Class

-Now enough theory, let's talk about the important class I was working on during the past weeks.
+Now that we’ve covered the theory, let’s discuss the important class I have been working on over the past few weeks.

-The VisualShader class contains the graph and its main functionalities.
-As Josh said, these main functionalities should be part of the proto message, however, I like finishing it out and then refactoring.
-The ``Graph`` is a simple struct as follows:
+The **VisualShader** class encompasses the graph and its core functionalities.
+As Josh mentioned, these primary functionalities should ideally be included in the Protobuf message; however, I prefer to complete the implementation first and then refactor as needed.
+The **Graph** is structured simply, as follows:

 {% highlight cpp %}
 struct Graph {